rng70/rng70/README.md

 <!-- About me start -->
 ## A Glimpse of Me

 Hey, I’m Tanin, CS grad from Bangladesh University of Engineering and Technology(**BUET**).
-I am a Secure Software developer at OpenRefactory, with a focus on Open Source Software Supply Chain Security.
-I am very passionate about security and reverse engineering, malware analysis and kernel and web development.
-I am very fond of CTFs and very low-level stuffs like firware and dirvers. </br></br>
+I am a __Secure Software developer__ at __OpenRefactory__, with a focus on __Open Source Software Supply Chain Security__. </br></br>
 As a security researcher, everyday my focus is improving the open source software security and I truely believe that breaking things in an appropriate way is essential for making it unbreakable.
-Currently though my main focus is open source software security but I am looking to more collaboration on **OpenSource** developements in near future.
+Currently though my main focus is open source software security but I am looking to more collaboration on **OpenSource** developements in near future. </br></br>
+I am very passionate about Networking and Reverse Engineering, Malware Analysis and Kernel & Web development and very fond of CTFs and very low-level stuffs like Firware and Dirvers.

 I also write code for the web but it is only my hobby.</br>